DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/java.md

 Don't see your desired datastores?
 Datadog is continually adding additional support.
 Contact [Datadog support][2] if you need help.

-### Other Framework Compatibility
+### Additional Framework Compatibility

-`dd-java-agent` includes support for automatically tracing the following other frameworks.
+`dd-java-agent` includes support for automatically tracing the following frameworks.

 | Framework         | Versions | Support Type    | Instrumentation Names (used for configuration) |
 | ----------------- | -------- | --------------- | ---------------------------------------------- |